← Products May 2026

 Chat against the warm resident model, an on-demand local GGUF, or a hosted lane — with markdown rendering, collapsible reasoning, and live throughput.

 Chat is where you actually use a model.
 It talks to the warm resident brain by default, but the lane selector lets you point it at any on-demand local GGUF (booted for you, with the previous on-demand model torn down first to respect the memory envelope) or a hosted lane.
-Answers render with full markdown and syntax highlighting, reasoning traces collapse out of the way, and the throughput reads live — the answer above streamed back at 100 tok/s with a 107 ms time-to-first- token off the resident 30B.
+Answers render with full markdown and syntax highlighting, reasoning traces collapse out of the way, and the throughput reads live — the answer above streamed back grounded in your own corpus, with inline source citations and live tok/s, off the resident Advisor lane.

 Score against gold — the eval drawer